supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Calendar.md

 <img src ="/static/img/calendarPopout.jpg" width="400" height="200"/>

-By clicking on 'more details' on the popout, the User will be navigated to the Encounter Service.
+By clicking on 'more details' on the popout, you will be navigated to the Encounter Service.
 By clicking on 'delete' on the popout, the Session will be deleted.

  ### <u> Set Practitioner Availability </u>

- To add Practitioner availability to their schedule, click 'Set Practitioner Availability'.
+ To add Practitioner availability to the schedule, click 'Set Practitioner Availability'.
 This will open up the Practitioner Availability calendar in a new tab.
 (This tab is hidden until a User clicks 'Set Practitioner Availability'.)

  <img src ="/static/img/practitionerAvailability.jpg" width="1300" height="600"/>

 Practitioner Availability is used for the [Schedule Assistance](../Scheduling/ScheduleAssistance.md) tool.
-Any time a Practitioner does not work, displays as unavailable in the tool.
-This helps a Scheduler schedule a sessions between a Patient and a Practitioner.
+Any time that is set as a Practitioner 'does not work', displays as unavailable in the tool.
+This helps a Scheduler schedule a session between a Patient and a Practitioner.

 <br>